Animal Care

 If it is wood that is from either outside or is second hand you MUST do the above THEN bake it in an oven at 250 degrees for 2 hours – set your timer to check on it every 15 minutes to make sure it does not catch on fire.

-Substrate – The best choice of substrate for your ball python is one that can hold moisture and provide an elevated humidity and will not mold.
+Substrate – The best choice of substrate for your boa is one that can hold moisture and provide an elevated humidity and will not mold.

 Coco Chips